June 20, 2007

 hardcore for the A course?
 The alternative is to hardwire the

 Actor type into the Grid.
-That is, a Grid
+That is, a Grid would

-objects.
-That isn't as crazy as it sounds--see below.
+isn't as crazy as it sounds--see below.

-- Run the SquareDancerDemo and pop up the menu over the
+- Run the SquareDancerDemo and pop up the menu over the robot.
+See

-move, and instantly see what happens.
+instantly see what happens.

-- This works because a Robot stores its location and grid,
+- This works because a Robot stores its location and grid, just

-keep the information synchronized.
+information synchronized.
 (Note the addToGrid call in

 SquareDancerDemo.)
 This is almost foolproof since

-currentGrid and currentLocation are private fields,
+currentGrid and currentLocation are private fields, and

-contains Actor objects, its put and remove
+Actor objects, its put and remove methods can

 - Should all Actor objects store their location and grid?
-If
+If not,

-not, there is a curious asymmetry where a Robot should call
+there is a curious asymmetry where a Robot should call

 myRobot.addToGrid(loc, grid), but a rock is added with